odewahn/gpt-level-classifier/README.md

 3. Evaluate the model's failures and update the prompt accordingly
 4. Go back to step 2 and repeat until we achieve the desired accuracy

 Once the model is performing adequately, we can then compute the levels across the entire corpus.
-The data can then be used as part of a "difficuly level" microservice, incorporated as a search facet, or used wherever it's needed in the product experience.
+The data can then be used as part of a "difficulty level" microservice, incorporated as a search facet, or used wherever it's needed in the product experience.
 The classification process could also be added as a step in the ingestion process, similar to the way we added automated transcriptions for videos.

 ## Measuring accuracy